 Everyone asks about the rate.
 Almost nobody asks the right question about the rate.

-This page covers how reverse mortgage interest actually works in Canada — the legal compounding requirement, how rates compare across all five products, the rate-at-reset structure that silently determines long-term cost, and the strategies that genuinely reduce what you pay over a 15-year horizon.
+This page covers how reverse mortgage interest actually works in Canada — the legal compounding requirement, how rates compare across all major products, the rate-at-reset structure that silently determines long-term cost, and the strategies that genuinely reduce what you pay over a 15-year horizon.

 The rate on day one is a reasonable starting point.
 For a product that may be in place for 15 or 20 years, the rate at signing is one data point at one moment in time.
 What the mortgage actually costs over a long horizon is determined by the renewal rate structure — what happens to the rate at the end of each term.
 That is the number most borrowers never ask about.
 And it is the number that differentiates the lenders most significantly.